11 Day Trips to Check Out On Your Columbus, OH, Getaway

 Columbus, OH, dishes out a youthful vibe and plenty of exciting attractions, including one of the best zoos in America.
-But Ohio’s capital and largest city also makes an excellent home base for exploring more of the Buckeye State.
+But after our last stay in Ohio’s capital and largest city, we also realized that it makes an excellent home base for exploring more of the Buckeye State.
 From cavernous state parks to historic towns & cities, embarking on some of the best day trips from Columbus, OH, is a fail-proof formula for the perfect holiday.

-Within a two-hour drive of Columbus in any direction, you’ll find more buzzing urbanscapes like Newark, classic American cities like Cleveland and Cincinnati, as well as laid-back tourist towns like Millersburg.
-Or, if you’d rather spend time exploring outdoor activities, venture to top-notch natural destinations like Hocking Hill State Park and Cuyahoga Valley National Park.
+Within a two-hour drive of Columbus in any direction, we were able to find buzzing urbanscapes like Newark, classic American cities like Cleveland and Cincinnati, as well as laid-back tourist towns like Millersburg.
+Or, when we wanted to spend time exploring outdoor activities, we could venture to top-notch natural destinations like Hocking Hill State Park and Cuyahoga Valley National Park.

 Looking for some new destinations to add to your Ohio vacation bucket list?
-Amp up your itinerary with this list of the top-rated Columbus side trips!
+Amp up your itinerary with this list of our favorite Columbus side trips!

 Hocking Hills State Park, OH